Inwerpsel/use-theme-editor/README.md

   - If multiple options possible
     - Show dialog on nearest side of iframe (or configurable)
     - Hover an option previews it
+- Visualize overridden scope values, so that you can see what happens when removed from a scope.
+- Visualize spacing properties with overlay
+- Allow mapping hotkeys to any reducer action
+  - Since reducers are already collected for history, it should be a small step to list this collection and allow setting a mapping.
+  - Perhaps handle actions with a payload?
+    - Some values can be entered manually (e.g. increment by a certain amount, choose a particular string like for panel layout)
+    - Other values could come from some sort of context (e.g. the currently focused variable control)
+    - Other approach is to tie it to event listeners.
+Might allow defining function once.
+Still need to check focus probably.

 ## Future theme structure